nmattia/snack/README.md

 ### Hpack

-The project can have this minmal `package.yaml`:
+The project can have this minimal `package.yaml`:

 ``` yaml
 name: snack-readme